 top of page

-Forest farming is an agroforestry practice which cultivates medicinal and edible crops, decorative and craft materials under a forest canopy that is managed to provide ideal shade levels and habitat.
+Forest farming is an agroforestry practice which cultivates medicinal and edible plants and fungi, traditional craft and decorative materials, bulk material, and more under a forest canopy that is managed to provide ideal shade levels and habitat.

 Forest farming also provides several opportunities for land owners, families and communities to benefit while managing, protecting and conserving the forests for the future.